comicrelief/component-library/PULL_REQUEST_TEMPLATE.md

-### !!!
-Pull Request Titles must follow Conventional Commits:
+## PR Titles
+### To pass testing pipeline, these need to follow Conventional Commits spec:
 https://www.conventionalcommits.org/en/v1.0.0/
+e.g.
+`fix: update broken link in New-Form component.`

+## PR description
+### What is it doing?
+Tell us what it is doing from a technical perspective.

 ### Why is this required?
-When no link is present in the CardsDs component, the styling of the image goes astray.

-### What is it doing?
+Tell us why this is requred from a business/product perspective.

 ### link to Jira ticket:
+Add a link to the Jira ticket.

+# Important:
-### ! make sure to squash merge
+### !!! make sure to squash merge

+## Commits
+### Currently not essential to pass through testing pipeline, but probably good to follow Conventional Commits specs anyway.
+These commit messages will be squash merged in the end.